waku-org/docs.waku.org/docs/overview/reference/glossary.md

 ### Waku

-Waku is a family of private, secure, decentralized, and peer-to-peer Web3 communication [protocols](#protocol) designed to operate in [resource-limited](#resource-limited) environments and suitable for [node](#node) or desktop application use.
+Waku is a family of private, secure, decentralised, and peer-to-peer web3 communication [protocols](#protocol) designed to operate in [resource-limited](#resource-limited) environments and suitable for [node](#node) or desktop application use.
 Additionally, these protocols collectively form the Waku Network.

 ### [Waku Message](/overview/concepts/protocols#waku-message)